konflux-ci/release-service-catalog/tasks/collect-data/README.md

 | releaseplanadmission | Namespaced name of the ReleasePlanAdmission        | No       | -             |
 | snapshot             | Namespaced name of the Snapshot                    | No       | -             |
 | subdirectory         | Subdirectory inside the workspace to be used.      | Yes      | -             |

+## Changes since 1.0.0
+  * Replace all references to extraData with data due to change in the Release CRDs
+  * Bump the image used in the task to get a bug fix in the merge-json script

 ## Changes since 0.4
   * Remove releasestrategy param and result from the task